ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 I chose the scatterplot for the high-fidelity sketch because it provides the best balance of expressiveness and effectiveness as:
 - It directly visualizes relationships between genre diversity and mental health scores.
 - The brushing interaction allows deeper exploration of specific data points.
-- It supports identification of outliers and patterns that might be lost in an aggregate view like a heatmap.
+- It supports the identification of outliers and patterns that might be lost in an aggregate view like a heatmap.
 - It provides a strong visual representation of correlation.